Chart Color Schemes

 Chipping Norton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 28 projects likely impacting the area.
-Notable ones include Moorebank Intermodal Precinct, Moore Point, Chipping Norton Lake Scheme, and Chipping Norton Hotel (The Garden Bistro) Development.
-The following list details those most relevant.
+The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 28 projects likely to impact the area.
+Notable projects include Moorebank Intermodal Precinct, Moore Point, Chipping Norton Lake Scheme, and Hammondville Park Master Plan and Sports Field Upgrade (Stage 2).
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.